Famguy/PetCare/README.md

 # PetCare

 PetCare is a django based animal help portal that helps you locate vets and health services for your pets.
-Check it out live in use [here] (https://pet-care.herokuapp.com/)
+Check it out [live!] (https://pet-care.herokuapp.com/)

 ## Installation:
 Ensure that you have Python 2.7 installed along with Django 1.8.
 You would also need to install Python [googlemaps library](https://pypi.python.org/pypi/googlemaps/).
 You can do this through the following command: